tokenfactor/tokenfactor.github.io/index.md

 - Domingo, L.F.
 (2018) “Flashcards for Universal and Inclusive STEM.”
 Featured in Age of Awareness blog (Medium).
 December 30. <https://medium.com/age-of-awareness/flashcards-for-universal-inclusive-stem-b93792a047e9>

 ## Academic and Professional Affiliations
-- ISACA (Information Systems Audit and Control Association, Inc.) – Puget Sound Chapter
+- ISACA (Information Systems Audit and Control Association, Inc.) – Puget Sound Chapter (Current)
-- International Policy Institute (IPI) Cybersecurity Fellow at the UW Jackson School of International Studies
+- International Policy Institute (IPI) Cybersecurity Fellow at the UW Jackson School of International Studies (2018-2019)
-- UW Center for Communication, Difference and Equity (CCDE) Collaborative Project Scholar
+- UW Center for Communication, Difference and Equity (CCDE) Collaborative Project Scholar (2017-2018)
-- Recipient of the Dean's Fellowship at the UW Information School
+- Recipient of the Dean's Fellowship at the UW Information School (2017-2019)

 ### Contact
 You can contact me at lovelyfdomingo@icloud.com.